thejungwon/docker-webapp-django/README.md

 # Radix Django with PostgreSQL

-One-minute deployment, simple but cool web-application.
+One-minute deployment, simple web-application.

-*It is not recommended to deploy a database to the instances, this example shows the way to handle the multi-container situation, especially, when one container(Django) strongly depends on the other container(database).*
+*It is not recommended to deploy a database to the instance.
+This example shows how to handle the multi-container situation, especially when one container(Django) strongly depends on the other container(database).*

 ## Getting Started